Crossings states and sets of states in P\'olya random walks: Proof of Theorem

+The rest of the proof of the theorem is based on the lemma, which is an extension of Lemma \ref{l1}.
+The proof of this lemma is fully similar to the proof of aforemention Lemma \ref{l1} and reproduced here without specific details.

-\begin{lem} Let $\phi_t$ be a birth-and-death process with parameters of birth and death $\lambda_n$ and $\mu_n$, respectively.
+\begin{lem} Let $\phi_t$ be a recurrent birth-and-death process with the parameters of birth and death $\lambda_n$ and $\mu_n$, respectively.
 Assume that $\phi_0=1$, and let $\upsilon$ be the time moment of extinction of the birth-and-death process.
-(If extinction does not occur, then we set $\upsilon=\infty$.)
 Let $g(n)$, $n\geq1$, denote the number of times during the random interval $[0,\upsilon)$ when immediately before the time of a birth there become $n$ individuals in the population, $g(0)=1$.
 Then,

 where $V_n$ is the positive integer-valued Markov chain satisfying the following properties: